JoshSoko/repostBot/README.md

 ### Optional Use
 - Change the timeout time, in minutes, for banned words with the '$repost timeout' command.
   - Ex: $repost timeout 4
-- Add or remove words to be banned (default: 'idiot').
+- Add or remove words to be banned (Default: 'idiot').
   - Ex: $repost add ban clown
   - Ex: $repost remove ban clown
-- Add or remove words to ignore (default: 'hey hello hi yo ^ yeah ya yea lol no nah nope').
+- Add or remove words to ignore (Default: 'hey hello hi yo ^ yeah ya yea lol no nah nope').
   - Ex: $repost add word whatever
   - Ex: $repost remove word whatever
 - Add or remove channels for the bot to overlook (None by default.
 Bot commands will still function in channels.).